Luxury and opulence, delivered: The Carlyle, a Rosewood Hotel in New York City

-Last but not least, the room offers two oversize windows with a city view and a flat-screen television centred in front of the bed.
+Last but not least, the room offers two oversize windows with a city view and a flat-screen television centered in front of the bed.
 Luxury meets functionality in this deluxe king room.

 As mentioned earlier, I booked through TPG’s luxury travel agent, which got me a whole list of extra amenities.
 Although I didn’t need parking as a New Yorker, the free parking benefit can definitely come in handy for those coming from out of town.

 The internet was easy to connect to and quite speedy, allowing me to get my work done with no problems.
 Other amenities include twice-daily housekeeping, plush slippers and robes, an individually controlled thermostat and 24-hour valet laundry available.

 While there is a fitness center that’s open, it was reservation-based and the times didn’t work with my schedule.
 The spa remains closed since the start of the pandemic.
 Again, I was able to apply my $100 on-property credit to other charges, such as at the bar and in-room breakfast.